The Complete Guide To New York Payroll & Payroll Taxes

 Table of Contents

 There are several payroll taxes to familiarize yourself with as a small business in New York State.
-Let’s take a look at some common taxes:
+Let’s take a look at some common taxes.

-New York’s Tax Exclusions & Exemptions
+New York Payroll Tax Exclusions & Exemptions

 New York tax law requires employers to withhold the amount estimated to be due from an employee’s gross income.
 This includes some specific exclusions and exemptions that may impact how you complete payroll.